PibeChorro/PibeChorro.github.io/meetup-privacy/terms-of-service.md

 ### 10.1 Third-Party Integrations

-MeetUp integrates with third-party services (such as Firebase Cloud Messaging, Railway, Neo4j Aura) to provide functionality.
+DASH integrates with third-party services (such as Firebase Cloud Messaging, Railway, Neo4j Aura) to provide functionality.
 We are not responsible for the privacy practices, content, or services provided by these third parties.

 ### 10.2 External Links